Super Nintendo / Famicom Architecture

 Memory architecture of the S-PPU.

-Due to costs and performance reasons, graphics data is distributed across three regions of memory:
+Due to cost and performance reasons, graphics data is distributed across three memory regions:

 Constructing the frame

 Let’s now see how a frame is rendered on the console and subsequently displayed on TV.
-For demonstration purposes, Super Mario World will be used as an example.
+For demonstration purposes, Super Mario World will serve as example.

 Tiles